tvlooy/php-pledge/README.md

 If the PHP ```pledge()``` call fails, it will throw a ```\PledgeException```.

-To set pledges on an execve child:
+To set promises for an execve child:

 ```php
 pledge(null, 'stdio rpath tty error');